 The Queen Mary Advice and Counselling Service is ranked 1st in the Russell Group and 1st in London by our students*

 We encourage parents/guardians to become involved in their child’s process of choosing and applying to University however, we can only discuss applications with the applicant themselves.
 We do welcome parents/guardians to our post application UCAS days.

 For most people entering university, money is a major factor to consider.
 Student finance can be very confusing and we understand that this is an area parents/guardians will be particularly interested in.

 All students will be required to pay tuition fees and for current information, see the Fees and Funding pages.

 Each student is allocated a Personal Tutor who will be an academic member of staff based within the School.
 Any problems, either personal or academic, can be referred to them or alternatively to our Senior Tutor Coordinator or Student Support Officer.
 In addition, whilst in halls, your son or daughter will be allocated a member of the Residential Support team who will also be able to provide extra advice.

 Advice and Counselling Service

-The team are on hand to provide guidance on a huge range of issues from money worries (including budgeting and how to apply for hardship funds) to disability benefits and academic problems such as transferring degrees.
+The Queen Mary Advice and Counselling Service offers confidential counselling and welfare advice for any student who has personal, emotional, welfare, financial and practical issues affecting their studies or wellbeing.
+The team are on hand to provide guidance on a huge range of issues from money worries (including budgeting, how to apply for hardship funds and any problems with student loans and grants) to disability benefits and academic problems such as transferring degrees.
 Additionally, our experienced trained counsellors can give confidential support to students with emotional and psychological concerns.